Submitted by subfuscpersona on April 22, 2008 - 6:44pm.

 I've no idea how widely it is grown.
 Even if farmers are growing it, it may be hard to find and I'm not convinced it would be worth the trouble for the home baker.

-Its interesting (possibly) to note that the US government does not distinguish between winter and spring hard white wheat in it's Wheat Classification System (though it does distinguish between soft and hard white wheat).
+Its interesting (possibly) to note that the US government does not distinguish between winter and spring hard white wheat in it's Wheat Classification System (though it does distinguish between winter and spring hard red wheat).
 See Major Wheat Classifications - USA reference

 Damaged starch happens during milling and is determined by two things: the hardness of the kernel and the milling techniques.
 It’s important in baking because it increases absorbance and enables amylase activity.
 Spring wheat is generally harder than winter wheat, and a little more damaged starch is usually found in its flour.
 Hard spring wheat is also generally higher in protein than hard winter wheat, with protein being quite absorbent.
 Thus there are two reasons for spring wheat’s higher absorbance.
 Of course, the bran of both wheats requires extra water.